tnebooks/12th-zoology/content.en/zoology/evolution/_index.md

 **iii.
 Hybrid breakdown** – F1 Hybrids are viable and fertile, but F2 hybrids may be inviable or sterile.

-**6.10 Speciation** The process by which one species evolves into
+## Speciation

-one or more different species is called speciation. **A.E.
+The process by which one species evolves into one or more different species is called speciation. **A.E.
 Emerson defines species as a ‘genetically** distinctive, reproductively isolated natural population’.
 Speciation is a fundamental process in evolution.
 Evolution of a new species in a single lineage is called an agenesis / phyletic speciation.
 If one species diverges to become two or more species it is cladogenesis or divergent evolution.

-**6.10.1 Sympatric speciation/ Reproductive isolation**
+### Sympatric speciation/ Reproductive isolation

 It is a mode of speciation through which new species form from a single ancestral species while both species continue to inhabit the same geographical region.
 Two or more species are involved.
 New species formed due to genetic modification in the ancestor that is naturally selected can no longer breed with the parent population.
 Sexual isolation is strongest.
 Phenotypic plasticity has emerged as potentially important first step in speciation initiated within an isolated population.